fpelaezt/devops/AWS/aws-certifications/developer/AWS Developer Course Summary.md

   - Redrive Policy: Send to a DLQ when visibility timeout has exceeded a threshold
 - Long Polling
   - From 1 to 20* seconds
-  - Use __WaitTimeSeconds__ to overwirte queue configuration
+  - Use __WaitTimeSeconds__ to overwrite queue configuration
 - FIFO Queue
   - Queue names must end with .fifo
   - Messages are processed in order and only once
   - Not available in all regions
-  - Lower throughput 3k/sec with batching 300/s without
+  - Lower throughput 3k/sec with batching, 300/s without
   - No per message delay (only per queue)
   - De-deplication interval 5 min
   - Message GroupID allows to group.
 Extra tag